muratk3n/thirdwave/en/tweets/2019/week32.md

 be interpreted as these ppl *played* a king or queen in earlier games (now they are trying something else).

-Lota people do feel there is something ancient, persistent inside of them, that even predates their birth, this could be it.
-Like the mystic says "there is another me inside of me (Y. Emre)".
-That could be loosely refering to a shadow-reversal as in *Was That Really Me?*
-(by Quenk), but maybe also a more persistent type attribute which is from an "earlier game".
+I am sure a lot of people feel there is something ancient, persistent inside of them, that even predates their birth, this could be it.
+Like the mystic says "there is another me inside of me (Y. Emre)", could be loosely refering to a shadow-reversal as in *Was That Really Me?* (by Quenk) maybe?
+But maybe also a more persistent type attribute which is from an "earlier game".

 *2019-8-6 12:21:51*